-The Canadian soprano Edith Wiens has been chosen to lead this singing residency for 2019.
-She is a teacher at the Juilliard School in New York, and her tuition methods have set the benchmark for the world of lyrical singing.
-The artistic coordinator Mark Withers along with Christiane Louis, a specialist in career development for musicians, will give these young artists the tools they need to develop their career.
+The Canadian soprano Edith Wiens has been chosen to lead this vocal residency for 2019.
+She is a teacher at the Juilliard School of Music in New York, and her tuition methods have set the benchmark for the world of lyrical singing.
+Vocal coaches pianists Emmanuel Olivier and Marcelo Amaral will work with the pianists participating in the residence.
+Mark Withers, a specialist in outreach projects, along with Christiane Louis, a specialist in career development for musicians, will give these young artists the tools they need to develop their career.

-A unique concert featuring the participants and the Ensemble Pygmalion, conducted by Raphaël Pichon, will round off the residency wonderfully, during the opening weekend of the seventy-first Festival d’Aix-en-Provence.
+A unique concert featuring the participants and Pygmalion, conducted by Raphaël Pichon, will round off the residency, during the opening weekend of the Festival d’Aix-en-Provence 2019.

 • Master class in vocal development by Edith Wiens

-• Advanced work on outreach, in order to be able to sensitise publics to listening and practising music by Mark Withers
+• Work on outreach in order to be able to sensitise publics to listening music by Mark Withers

 • Work on 3 concert programmes, including one with orchestra

-In this last concert of the residency, the singers will be accompanied by the Ensemble Pygmalion under the direction of Raphaël Pichon.
+For the last concert of the residency, the singers will be accompanied by Pygmalion under the direction of Raphaël Pichon.